Engee documentation

 Details

-The heat capacity coefficient values corresponding to the reference points in the heat exchanger efficiency table.
-The table is two-dimensional and the independent coordinates are the number of heat transfer units and the heat capacity factor.
-The block interpolates and extrapolates the reference points to determine the efficiency at any value of the heat capacity coefficient.
-Interpolation is done using a linear function, and extrapolation is done to the nearest value.
+The values of the heat capacity coefficient corresponding to the reference points in the heat exchanger efficiency table.
+The table is two-dimensional, and the number of heat transfer units and the heat capacity coefficient act as independent coordinates.
+The unit performs an inter- and extrapolation of reference points to determine efficiency at any value of the heat capacity coefficient.
+Interpolation is performed using a linear function, and extrapolation is performed to the nearest value.

-The coefficients must be positive and strictly increasing from left to right.
-The dimensionality of the vector should correspond to the number of columns in the table Effectiveness table, E(NTU,CR).
-If the table has rows and columns, the vector of heat capacity coefficients should be the length of elements.
+The coefficients must be positive and strictly increase from left to right.
+The dimension of the vector must correspond to the number of columns in the table.
+Effectiveness table, E(NTU,CR).
+If the table has lines and If there are no columns, then the vector of heat capacity coefficients should be long elements.

-The heat capacity coefficient is the ratio of the minimum and maximum values of the flux heat capacity.
+The heat capacity coefficient is the ratio of the minimum and maximum values of the flow heat capacity.

-To use this parameter, set the parameter Flow arrangement to .
-Generic - effectiveness table.
+To use this parameter, set for the parameter Flow arrangement meaning Generic - effectiveness table.

 Default value